What level of service can I expect from THOR?

 We want to generate the highest rate of return for a given level of risk for our clients.
 The securities we use to accomplish this task depend primarily on the client’s investment goals and objectives and THOR’s investment model.

-If I transfer an existing account(s) to THOR, will all of my existing positions be sold in order to begin with a clean slate?
+If I transfer an existing account(s) to THOR, will all of my existing positions be sold?

 Not necessarily.
 There are several factors to consider.
 Typically, we transfer an existing account in-kind to the new Schwab account.
-We then begin evaluating the quality of the different investments.
-Taxes are also a significant consideration in this analysis.
-If a wholesale liquidation of the account is warranted due to the lack of quality investments, we attempt to work with the client to spread out any tax liability over a couple of years, if possible.
-Prior loss carry forwards may ease the tax consequences in this situation.
+We then begin evaluating the quality of the investments in the portfolio to determine which to hold and which to sell.
+Taxes are a consideration in this analysis.
+If a wholesale liquidation of the account is warranted, we will work with the client to spread out any tax liability over an appropriate time period.

 What is the difference between utilizing the services of a fee-only registered investment advisor like THOR and a traditional stockbroker?

-Why does THOR Investment work with Charles Schwab & Co.?
+Why does THOR work with Charles Schwab & Co.?

 We have voluntarily chosen to utilize Schwab as our custodian for a number of reasons.
 Schwab serves as our back office – executing trades, taking care of check requests, handling account transfers and other similar transactions.
-Additionally, Schwab’s technology platform is one of the best in the business, so THOR and our clients benefit from a very efficient, streamlined organization.
-However, THOR is not locked into a contract with Schwab, so we have freedom to make decisions that are in our clients’ best interest.
+Schwab’s technology platform is one of the best in the business, so THOR and our clients benefit from a very efficient, streamlined organization.

 How do I withdraw funds from my account?

 You may place a single secure phone call to THOR’s operations department and we will handle the rest, in conjunction with Schwab.
-You will then receive a check in the mail or an electronic transfer to your local checking or savings account in the amount you requested.
+You will then receive a check in the mail or an electronic transfers to your local checking or savings account for the amount you requested.

 How am I, the client, protected from fraud or negligence?

 THOR has purposely never taken custody of our clients’ assets – all of THOR’s client assets are held at Schwab.
-When you complete a hire contract with THOR, you grant us the authority to make trades in your account, but we are never given access to your funds.
-Additionally, Schwab accounts are SIPC insured, which protects each client account up to $500,000, should Schwab ever fail.
+When you hire THOR, you grant us the authority to make trades in your account, but we are never given access to your funds.
+Schwab accounts are SIPC insured, which protects each client account up to $500,000, should Schwab ever fail.

 As a wealth manager, one of the key areas THOR provides financial advice in is tax planning.
-We consider such issues as income, investment transactions, stock options and restricted stock sales, home sales, etc. to insure that your total net worth is being handled as tax-efficiently as possible.
-We also periodically review client tax returns before they are submitted to the IRS.
+We periodically review client tax returns before they are submitted to the IRS.
 However, we typically do not prepare tax returns for clients.
-We will work with your current tax preparer or we can help you establish a relationship with a trusted accounting firm with whom we have a long-term working relationship.request a meeting
+We will work with your tax preparer or we can help you establish a relationship with a tax preparer.